crashoverride777/swifty-ads/README.md

 AdsManager.sharedInstance.setUp(viewController: self, customAdsCount: 2, customAdsInterval: 5)
 ```

-This sets the viewController property in the helper to your viewController.
+This sets the viewController property in the helpers to your viewController.
 In this example there is 2 custom ads in total.
 The interval means that every 4th time an Inter ad is shown it will show a custom one, randomised between the total ads count.
 If you do not want to include custom ads set both these values to 0.